pnkfelix/presentations/qcon-london2016/src/a02_ownership.md

 ("On sense and reference" -- Gottlob Frege, 1892)

-If ownership was all we had, details of prior slide seem nonsensical
+If ownership were all we had, car-purchase slide seems nonsensical

 ``` {.rust}
 my_new_car.drive_to(home);